 After watching patients closely, I can tell you emphatically that at our Slidell dentistry care center, we see basically 2 major patterns with regard to how our patients handle the aging process relative to their teeth.
 One group will seek care only when something happens and their future is unpredictable and oftentimes ends with, at best, a lifetime of constant repair and frustration, and for many, the loss of their teeth, in spite of visiting the dentist every 6 months for their lifetime.
 The other group at some point stops, steps back, makes an assessment of where they are (a comprehensive exam), becomes clear on what they want for their mouths in their later years, hears the choices available to get what they want, and systematically moves their oral health to a place that allows them to literally stop their mouths from aging.

 All radiation is harmful.
 It is the amount of radiation we get, the frequency, and the duration that determines how harmful this technology is to us.
 In dentistry, we weigh the risks versus the benefits to our patients.
 The newer x-ray units are now digital and have greatly reduced the radiation to our patients.
-The use of the panoramic x-ray has allowed us to replace the Full Mouth Survey (20 to 24 separate x-rays) with one single exposure.
+The use of the Cone Beam CT (CBCT) has allowed us to replace the Full Mouth Survey (20 to 24 separate x-rays) with one single exposure.
+Additionally, a CBCT machine produces a 3-dimensional image, which allows much more accurate visualization of the teeth and surrounding structures.
 We never take x-rays to generate additional fees.
-We take the least amount of exposures to show what we need to see at our Slidell dentistry care center.
+We take the least amount of exposures to show what we need to examine, and always have discussions with patients before prescribing their use.

-Yes, I am a New Orleans TMJ dentist that has studied the chewing system and its effect on the quality of patients’ lives.
+Yes, I am a TMJ dentist that has studied the chewing system and its effect on the quality of patients’ lives.
 I am amazed at how many different ways this malady can manifest itself among my patients.
-There is a best place for the jaw joints to be and when the muscles cannot position the joints in that place because the teeth don’t fit together there, a myriad of symptoms can ensue…headaches, neck aches, ringing of the ears, popping noises in front of the ears, loss of hearing, vertigo (loss of balance), severe wear of the teeth, erosions at the necks of the teeth, splitting of teeth, loosening of teeth, large bony growths around the teeth, and many more.
+There is a particular place that the jaw joints should be, and when the muscles cannot position the joints in that place (because the teeth don’t fit that jaw position), a myriad of symptoms can ensue…headaches, neck aches, ringing of the ears, popping noises in front of the ears, loss of hearing, vertigo (loss of balance), severe wear of the teeth, erosions at the necks of the teeth, splitting of teeth, loosening of teeth, large bony growths around the teeth, and many more.